AkhilAjith2/spotify-dashboard/README.md

 ### 1. Create a Virtual Environment

-First, create and activate a virtual environment to isolate your project dependencies:
+First, make sure you're in the correct directory (`spotify-dashboard-main`), then create a virtual environment:

 ```bash
 python -m venv venv